Sprache: Englisch

 Anbieter: AHA-BUCH GmbH, Einbeck, Deutschland

 Taschenbuch.
 Zustand: Neu.
-Druck auf Anfrage Neuware - Printed after ordering - This book is a quantitative introduction to what is known or theorized about the structure and evolution of galactic systems.
-It begins with a general introduction to galaxies and a summary of our empirical observations of galaxies in the universe, including our own.
+Druck auf Anfrage Neuware - Printed after ordering - Galaxies are large systems of stars, some of which contain interstellar gas and dust.
+They also contain much invisible matter, which may be in the form of weakly interacting elementary particles.
+In this introductory textbook, the first chapter introduces the study of galaxies.
+This is followed by two chapters on observations of galaxies, including our own.
 There are then three chapters on galactic structure: the manner in which motions of stars determine galactic shape, the determination of galactic masses, and the structure of discs in spirals.
-Galactic evolution, especially changes in chemical composition over time, is then covered.
+Galactic evolution, especially changes in chemical composition over time, is covered.
 The book concludes with a discussion of the origin of galaxies and their relation to more general questions in cosmology.
-The presentation is sufficiently mathematical so that quantitative results can be discussed in detail.
-Throughout, the author stresses what are currently accepted results and what theories may need revision in what continues to be a rapidly developing subject.
+The book includes mathematical presentation where this enables the discussion to be quantitative.